vilicoin/vilicoin/doc/build-windows.md

 compiler options to allow a choice between either posix or win32 threads.
 The default option is win32 threads which is the more efficient since it will result in binary code that links directly with the Windows kernel32.lib.
 Unfortunately, the headers required to support win32 threads conflict with some of the classes in the C++11 standard library in particular std::mutex.
-It's not possible to build the litecoin code using the win32 version of the Mingw-w64 cross compilers (at least not without modifying headers in the litecoin source code).
+It's not possible to build the vilicoin code using the win32 version of the Mingw-w64 cross compilers (at least not without modifying headers in the vilicoin source code).